How to get touch with us over the festive period

 • They are about to apply for a registered trade mark in a brand name that has been used for many years without registration but when searching the trade mark register discover that someone else has already registered the name.

 • They apply for a registered trade mark but omit to conduct a thorough search for similar trade marks before applying.
-The first they learn of the already registered trade mark is a letter from the Intellectual Property Office trade mark examiner stating that if their application proceeds, the examiner will write to the owner of a prior registered trade mark inviting them to oppose the application.
+The first they learn of the already registered trademark is a letter from the Intellectual Property Office trademark examiner stating that if their application proceeds, the examiner will write to the owner of a prior registered trademark inviting them to oppose the application.

-• They have a registered trade mark but for some reason (such as failing to update their address for service on the register) identify a trade mark in their brand name which somehow managed to be registered.
+• They have a registered trade mark but for some reason (such as failing to update their address for service on the register) identify a trademark in their brand name which somehow managed to be registered.
 There is no rule against concurrent registration.

-In all of the above situations it is too late to use the fast track opposition procedure because the trade mark is already registered.
+In all of the above situations, it is too late to use the fast-track opposition procedure because the trademark is already registered.

-How can registered trade marks be cancelled?
+How can registered trade marks be canceled?

-• the name or logo is insufficiently distinctive or unclear, for example it describes the product or relates to a geographic location
+• the name or logo is insufficiently distinctive or unclear, for example, it describes the product or relates to a geographic location

 • there is a prior registered trade mark in the same or similar name or logo